 The teams commit themselves to use the standard launch and recovery procedure sat by TAC Challenge.
 Failure to use this procedure can lead to disqualification from the competition.
-Please see the Mission Booklet for more information.
+The LARS method is further detailed in the Vehicle Requirements section.

 3.2.3 Separated charging area